 owatonna energy station

-The Owatonna Energy Station (OES) is a 38.8 MW natural gas facility constructed on the western edge of Owatonna that is expected to begin commercial operation in early 2018.
+The Owatonna Energy Station (OES) is a 38.8 MW natural gas facility constructed on the western edge of Owatonna that began commercial operation in March 2018.

 Fairmont Energy Station